rromodev/rromodev/README.md

 ## About Me

-- 🍞 I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.
+- 🍞 I'm currently looking for opportunities as a Frontend/React/JS Developer.
 - 🔭 I’m currently working on [these projects](#projects)
 - 🌱 I’m currently learning in <a href="https://platzi.com/blog/conoce-que-es-platzi-master/">
   <img alt="platzi" width="18px" src="https://static.platzi.com/media/avatars/platziteam_8cfe6fc7-1246-4c9a-9f5d-d10d467443ee.png" /> Platzi Master
 </a><br />
-- 👯 I’m looking to collaborate on ... <br />
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with React Performance
-- 💬 Ask me about ...
+- 💬 Ask me about JavaScript and WebComponents
+- 📫 Education recent:
+  - Platzi Master Member (mostly React and Javascript courses)
+  - Others: Epic React by Kent C Dodds, React Course by Brad Traversy, Advanced React by Wes Bos
-- 📫 How to reach me: ...
+- 📫 Education recent
-- 😄 Pronouns: ...
+  - Microsoft Certified (MCP, MCSA)
+  - Coursera: iOS and Android Fundamentals
+- 🧠 Experience recent:
+  - React, Vanilla Javascript, Puppeteer Web Scrapping, ExpressJS API's, Bull-Redis tasks, MongoDB and RethinkDB
+- 😲 Experience past:
+  - ASP.NET MVC, EF, Dapper, SQL Server
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: 日本語を勉強しています

 ## Projects

 ### Master CSS Challenges

 <img align="right" width="50%" src="images/Master_Challenges.png" >

 A Web application where you can learn and upgrade CSS skills solving code challenges.

 My job was to develop the way the challenges are validated, in this case we use CSSTree and CSSOM to generate a JSON AST from the user's css code, then we apply a set of rules using JSONata.